Suprapto Martosetomo

-Suprapto Martosetomo (born 24 April 1954) is an Indonesian diplomat who served as ambassador to Vatican from 2007 to 2011 and ambassador to South Africa, concurrently accredited to Lesotho, Swaziland, and Botswana, from 2013 to 2017.
+Suprapto Martosetomo (born 24 April 1954) is an Indonesian diplomat who served as ambassador to the Vatican from 2007 to 2011 and ambassador to South Africa, concurrently accredited to Lesotho, Swaziland, and Botswana, from 2013 to 2017.
 Prior to his ambassadorial tenures, he served in various postings abroad, including as advisor to the foreign minister for institutional affairs.

 Early life and education

 He was born in Genteng, Banyuwangi on 24 April 1954, as the sixth of seven children of a trader couple.
 He was born and raised in a Muslim family, but his extended family includes Christian relatives, including an aunt from his father's side who became a nun.
 Upon completing his primary education at the 1st Yogyakarta State High School, he studied international relations at Gadjah Mada University in Yogyakarta, graduating with a bachelor's degree in 1981.

 Diplomatic career

 Suprapto began his diplomatic service in the foreign department on 25 March 1982.
 After completing his basic diplomatic education in 1984, he served as the chief of government and NGO relations section within the information department of Indonesia's ASEAN national secretariat from 1985 to 1986.
 He then received his first overseas assignment at the economic section of the embassy in Manila, Philippines, with the diplomatic rank of third secretary from 1986 to 1990.
 During the 1989 Philippine coup attempt against Philippine President Corazon Aquino, his house became a temporary refuge for Indonesian students, who had their residence in Metro Manila occupied by soldiers.

 Upon returning to Indonesia, he served as the chief of Non-Aligned Movement economic section within the directorate general of foreign economic relations from 1990 to 1992.
 His diplomatic service continued with a posting at the consular section of the consulate in Karachi, Pakistan, with the rank of second secretary.
 After the consulate was upgraded to a consulate general in 1993, by the next year he was promoted to the rank of first secretary and became the chief of economic affairs, serving until 1996.

 After four years in Pakistan, Suprapto became the deputy director (chief of subdirectorate) for European affairs in the directorate of trade relations from 1996 to 1999.
 His next foreign assignment was as the head of the economic section at the embassy in London, United Kingdom, from 1999 to 2004.
 On 7 January 2004, Suprapto was installed as the chief of the agency for policy assessment and development for international organizations.
 After a year's stint, on 12 February 2005 he became the secretary of the foreign department's agency for policy assessment and development.